umergulkaleem/thermaML/README.md

 Under the pooled chronological evaluation, **Random Forest achieved the lowest MAE** among the evaluated approaches.

-The Random Forest result also outperformed the naive historical-mean baseline, providing evidence that the environmental feature set contains useful information for modeling variation in the daily target within this study dataset.
+It also outperformed the naive historical-mean reference.

+These results indicate that the environmental features contain useful information for modeling daily thermal variation within the current study dataset.

-These results should be interpreted within the scope of the current six-tile Phoenix study and should not be treated as evidence of city-wide generalization.
+However, the results should be interpreted within the scope of the six selected Phoenix tiles and should not be treated as evidence of city-wide predictive performance.

 ---